Seven Books That Made Me Fall in Love with History

 Post Script

-One more resource for making history come alive in you and your home are online classes with Homeschool Connections.
-Our Catholic homeschooling courses will help to ignite a love of history in your children with teachers who love their subject matter, and engaging texts!
+Online classes with Homeschool Connections are another resource for making history come alive in you and your home.
+Our Catholic homeschooling courses will help to ignite a love of history in your children with teachers who love their subject matter plus engaging texts!

 NOTE: This article contains affiliate links.